Alex-A-B/Pokemon-gotta-match-em-all/README.md

 6. _As a user I would like to see how I compare to others._
     * A high score table has been created, this is hosted on a localhost:3000 server.

 These were the key stories I worked my way through, but within each sub-section of these broad stories, I looked to use the User story method to help hone what I was trying to build in the application.
 This ranged from _as a User I would expect this to look like ..._ to something more granular like _as a user I expect my score to update when I submit it_.
-This method allowed me to work through challenging problems while keeping the brief in mind, and focusing the code being written.
+This method allowed me to work through challenging problems while keeping both the brief in mind, and focusing the code being written.

 ---
 ## 🛠️ Possible New Features 🛠️

 On the To-do list
-- 🧰 a delete high scores button!
+- 🧰 ~~a delete high scores button!~~
 - 🧰 potentially a comments section
 - 🧰 different viewport size support as only supported on fullscreen at present.
-- 🧰 a video feature review (coming soon, it's part of the project requirements!)
-- 🧰 some form of like system would be neat, not sure how to implement it though.
+- 🧰 some form of like system would be neat, showing off favourite cards.
 - 🧰 light/dark modes